plone/plone.api/docs/about.md

   "description": "Inspiration for creating an API.
 Design decisions for an intuitive usage in common development tasks."
   "property=og:description": "Inspiration for creating an API.
 Design decisions for an intuitive usage in common development tasks."
   "property=og:title": "About"
-  "keywords": "inspiration, design decisions, Plone, development"
+  "keywords": "inspiration, design decisions, Plone, development, API"
 ---

 # About